yc0728/ubc_qual/ubc_qual.md

 I also switched my algebra book to algebra: chapter 0.
 Dummit&Foote's book is too detailed.
 It kind of makes me bored.
 I only read a few section of Paolo's book.
 Great!
 I like it!

 Some non-academic update: I failed my driving license Subject 2 test today.
 I did pretty well at the mock tests.
 I nailed the mock tests.
 But I failed the test.
 I am afraid that this will delay my plan.
 But i comfort myself: If the plan can be delayed for 20 days, it is probably not very urgent.
 Furthermore, I am lucky for two times: got distinction and got admission from UBC.
 So it is time for me to be not luck.
 And it is just a driving test, not some big thing, so embrace it!
 Imagine Henderson, my failed driving test is not a problem, I will try next time!

+2024/05/25
+I recently think of (maybe inspired) a proof of Bezout's theorem of integers.
+Let m,n be positive integers, gcd(m,n)=1, then there exists a,b such that am + bn =1.
+Although this result can be generalized to much bigger rings, perhaps UFD, let us only talk about integers now.
+The proof does not need Euclidean ALgorithm.
+Since gcd(m,n)=1, $[m]_n$ generates $\mathbb{Z}/n\mathbb{Z}$.
+So $[1]_n = a[m]_n$.
+This means $1\cong am$ mod $n$.
+Hence bn = 1 - am.